 Welcome back students!
 This experience may be new to some of you, and many of you may have a lot of questions.
 I hope this page will answer some of your questions regarding your classwork.
 This webpage is a bulliten board, classroom, calendar and link to your virtual classroom.
 Our nation is facing obstacles and uncertainties.
 I'm sure you and your families may be watching the news to see if their is some light of normalcy ahead.
-I just want you to know that the administrative staff of our school, county, and even the government, is working together to formulate plans in making your on-line, virtual experience successful.
+I just want you to know that the administrative staff of our school, county, and even the government, is working together to make your schooling successful.
 As the saying goes: "We're in the together!" and your teachers and school staff are working to make this the best experience possible.

 Virtual Course Description:

-6. If you have any questions, feel free to email.
+If you have any questions or concerns feel free to email me.

 Texts/Semester Tests: 50%

 School: Lake Weir High Teacher: Mr. John Ware